-Eco-Efficiency Analysis (EEA)
+Eco-Efficiency Analysis for concrete mixtures

 An example Eco-Efficiency Analysis for Green Sense Concrete is highlighted above.

-Environmental Product Declaration (EPD) service for concrete
+Environmental Product Declaration (EPD) Service for Concrete

 An Environmental Product Declaration (EPD) is an ISO 14025 Type III environmental label that presents relevant and verified environmental information about goods and services, in this instance concrete, from a life cycle perspective.
 Each concrete EPD reports cradle-to-gate environmental impacts for a cubic meter of concrete.
-EPDs are often compared to nutrition labels for food products.
+EPD are often compared to nutrition labels for food products.
 However, the EPD presents environmental impacts rather than nutritional facts.

 What does the BASF EPD service include?

 Our team of experts will create an EPD report and provide a seamless process to completion.
-BASF manages the entire process, including life cycle assessment based on a concrete producer’s mix design, submission for third-party critical review and registration of the final document through the Program Operator.
+BASF manages the entire process, including life cycle assessment based on a concrete producer’s mixture design, submission for third-party critical review and registration of the final document through the Program Operator.
 A final, professionally developed registered EPD will be placed on the Program Operator’s website and is available through a unique URL on the producer’s website.

 Learn more about